basecom/FixturesPlugin/docs/helpers/shipping-method.md

 ## getFirstShippingMethod

-The `getFirstShippingMethod` method simply returns the first active shipping method or null if none exists.
+The `getFirstShippingMethod` method returns the first active shipping method, or null if none exists.

 ```php
 <?php